slf-dot-ch/snowmicropyn/docs/install.rst

 ----------------------

 snowmicropyn is written in the Python_ programming language.
-You need to have Python 3.4 (or later) installed on your machine to install *snowmicropyn*.
+You need to have Python 3.4 (or later) installed on your machine to run *snowmicropyn*.

 To check if your computer has Python installed, open a Terminal Window and type